GeorgiosGiosmas/Diploma_Thesis_2025/README.md

 [Model's Graph](graph.png) contains the CPU and DPU subgraphs in which the Vitis AI Compiler split our model.

 Inference on ZCU4 is finally achieved using VART from Vitis AI by running either one of the two scripts [dpu_configuration.py](dpu_configuration.py) and [dpu_configuration_1_DPU.py](dpu_configuration_1_DPU.py).
-First we configure the FPGA by loading only one DPU and then by loading two DPUs.
+First we configure the FPGA by loading only one DPU(threads=1) and then by loading two DPUs(threads=2).
 The DPU architecture available for ZCU4 boards is a DPUCZDX8G DPU.

 Performance on the validation dataset when run on the ZCU4: